Sharpness of proper and cocompact actions on reductive homogeneous spaces: Sharpness implies Anosov

-\begin{proposition} Let $G$ be a connected real linear reductive Lie group and $H$ a closed subgroup of~$G$ such that $\mu(H)$ is the intersection of~$\aaa^+$ with the $W$-orbit of a hyperplane.
+\begin{proposition} Let $G$ be a connected real linear reductive Lie group and $H$ a closed subgroup of~$G$ such that $\mu(H)$ is the intersection of~$\aaa^+$ with the $W$-orbit of a hyperplane in~$\aaa$.
 Let $\Gamma$ be a finitely generated discrete subgroup of~$G$ which is sharply embedded in~$G$ with respect to~$H$.
-Suppose that $\Gamma$ is not virtually cyclic.
-Then $\Gamma$ is word hyperbolic and the natural inclusion $\Gamma \hookrightarrow G$ is a $P$-Anosov representation, for some proper parabolic subgroup $P$ of~$G$. \end{proposition}
+Then $\Gamma$ is word hyperbolic.
+If $\Gamma$ is not virtually cyclic, then $\h \not\supset \aaa\cap [\g,\g]$ and the natural inclusion $\Gamma \hookrightarrow G$ is a $P$-Anosov representation, for some proper parabolic subgroup $P$ of~$G$. \end{proposition}

-\begin{remark} The assumption that $\Gamma$ be not virtually cyclic is necessary in Proposition~\ref{prop:cork-1-sharp->Ano}: for instance, if $G/H = \SL(3,\R)/\SL(2,\R)$ and if $\Gamma$ is the cyclic group generated by $\mathrm{diag}(2,2,1/4)$, then $\Gamma$ is sharply embedded in~$G$ with respect to~$H$ but it is not Anosov in~$G$.
+\begin{remark} The assumption that $\Gamma$ be not virtually cyclic is necessary for Anosovness in Proposition~\ref{prop:cork-1-sharp->Ano}: for instance, if $G/H = \SL(3,\R)/\SL(2,\R)$ and $\Gamma$ is the cyclic group generated by $\mathrm{diag}(2,2,1/4)$, or if $G/H = \GL(2,\R)/\SL(2,\R)$ and $\Gamma$ is the cyclic group generated by $\mathrm{diag}(2,2)$, then $\Gamma$ is sharply embedded in~$G$ with respect to~$H$ but it is not Anosov in~$G$.
 However, even for virtually cyclic groups~$\Gamma$, the fact that $\Gamma$ is sharply embedded in~$G$ with respect to~$H$ still implies that it satisfies some Anosov property \emph{after composing with some linear representation of~$G$}: see Corollary~\ref{cor:corank-1-sharp-qi-open} below. \end{remark}